 If you’re headed to Army basic training there are a few things that you’ll want to make sure you bring with you when you leave.
-Below you’ll find an overview of the items as displayed on GoArmy.com to use as your Army basic training packing list.
+Below you’ll find an overview of the items to bring to Army basic training.

 What to bring for Army Basic Training

-- One pair of white, calf-length athletic socks (no color bands, designs or logos).
-Additional socks can be purchased at the post exchange (PX)
+- One pair of Black, calf-length athletic socks (no logos or markings)

 During Army basic training you’ll be securing your belongings everyday in a wall or fool locker – if not you’ll suffer the consequences.